 Care: the one rule that saves your knife

-Stainless keeps day-to-day maintenance light — hand-wash, dry, don't leave it in the sink.
+Stainless keeps day-to-day maintenance light: hand-wash, dry, don't leave it in the sink.
 But there's a single mistake that undoes everything: never run a Japanese knife through a pull-through or electric sharpener.
 They grind away far too much metal at a fixed angle that doesn't match your blade's geometry, and their ceramic wheels chip thin Japanese steel; on a single-bevel knife the damage is permanent.
 A $20 gadget can take years off a $150 blade in one pass.

-The right tools are a whetstone (a #1000 and a #3000 will cover a hard, HRC 58+ Japanese knife), or — if you'd rather not learn stones — professional sharpening twice a year plus a ceramic honing rod to keep the edge aligned between visits.
+The right tools are a whetstone (a #1000 and a #3000 will cover a hard, HRC 58+ Japanese knife), or, if you'd rather not learn stones, professional sharpening twice a year plus a ceramic honing rod to keep the edge aligned between visits.
 Start with drying, storage and rust in how to care for a Japanese knife and the whetstone sharpening guide.

 The four mistakes to skip

 Get the boring, correct first knife.
-Cook with it for a year, learn to sharpen it, and then chase the carbon steel and the hand-forged patina — you'll appreciate them far more.
+Cook with it for a year, learn to sharpen it, and then chase the carbon steel and the hand-forged patina.
+You'll appreciate them far more.
 When you're ready to buy, our knife shop is a good place to start.